 World-class theme parks, local employers, and the Orange County Convention Center (OCCC) represent the primary sources of demand in the greater Orlando market.
 From 2004 through 2007, ADR increased given the strong economy.
 Occupancy declined in 2008 with the onset of the Great Recession.
 In 2009, both occupancy and ADR dropped; ADR also decreased in 2010 along with the nationwide contraction of leisure travel and reduced discretionary spending.
-Occupancy began to recover in 2010, and ADR increased in 2011, largely due to the opening of new attractions at the local theme parks.
+Occupancy began to recover in 2010, and ADR increased in 2011, largely due to the openings of new attractions at the local theme parks.
 In line with the broader economic recovery, ADR exceeded its previous peak in 2013, and in 2014, occupancy reached its highest point since 2000.
 RevPAR continued to climb in 2015 and 2016.
-In 2017, RevPAR increased by 10% over the 2016 level, attributed to the strong economy and non-recurring demand from hurricanes in 2017.
+In 2017, RevPAR increased by about 10.0% over the 2016 level, attributed to the strong economy and non-recurring demand from hurricanes in 2017.
 In 2018, occupancy declined given weaker demand compared to 2017; however, ADR and RevPAR reached record levels.
-Although supply steadily increased from 2012 through 2018, the Orlando market sustained strong RevPAR growth from 2011 through 2018, reflecting strong demand.
+Although supply steadily increased from 2012 through 2018, the Orlando market sustained RevPAR growth from 2011 through 2018, reflecting strong demand.
 In 2019, ADR increased slightly, while occupancy and RevPAR declined given the entrance of new supply, coupled with weaker demand levels.

 * Although the HVI cannot tell you what a particular hotel is worth, it does provide excellent “big picture” data, indicating which market areas are experiencing positive trends, and thus may present good investment opportunities.
 The HVI for the U.S. is a measure of the strength of the lodging industry as a whole and, specifically, the hospitality investment market.
 The HVI for the various identified markets can provide a basis to evaluate and compare different geographic regions.
 For more insight on the limitations and applicability of the HVI, please read the message on the HVI home page by clicking on the graphic at the top of this page.